smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.2.4 =
+Fixed attribute parsing in the [gatey] shortcode; all parameters now load correctly even in edge-case combinations.

+= 1.2.3 =
+Small fixes: the shortcode’s direction attribute now accepts auto, and shortcode previews inside the Elementor editor render correctly even when multiple Gatey shortcodes are placed on the same page.

 = 1.2.2 =
 Added “**Auto (by language)**” to the Direction setting: the Authenticator now switches to RTL for Arabic or Hebrew and stays LTR for all other languages.
 You can still override this at any time by selecting **LTR** or **RTL** explicitly.